genotrance/px/README.txt

 - Download the latest source ZIP: https://github.com/genotrance/px/archive/master.zip

-Running the source directly requires Python and all dependencies installed.
+Running from source requires a few dependencies installed.
+Px along with all dependencies can be installed to the standard Python location using:-

-Once downloaded, extract to a folder of choice and use the --save and --install commands as documented below.
+    python setup.py install

+After installation, Px can be run on the command line like an executable and the --save and --install commands can be used per usual.
+    px --install

+If installed as above, Px can be uninstalled using pip:-
+    pip uninstall px-proxy

+Alternatively, all dependencies can be installed manually using pip and Px can be run as a standard Python script.
+    python px.py --help

 Configuration